karthiaravinth/Chakra/README.md

-# Chakra
+# Practice the coding

-Print the Chakram using Python
+This repositery has the different types of coding questions and Solutions